mattjmorrison/django-media-masher/README.rst

 You don't want to worry about changing all of the URLS to your static media between development and production.

-You don't want to have to configure anything for your before/after optimized files.

 The Solution - Django Media Masher
 ===================